osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-identity-providers.md

 <a id="opIdIdentityProviders_Get Tenant Identity Provider Header"></a>

-Validate that a Identity Provider exists in the Tenant.
+Validates that a identity provider exists in the tenant.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request
 ```text